 1. TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
+Check all that apply and provide size estimates in review area: TNWs: linear feet, wide, Or acres.
 Wetlands adjacent to TNWs: acres.
-2. RPWs that flow directly or indirectly into TNWs. ☑ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: This section of the Stanislaus River, near River Mile 93, is an RPW that flows into the TNW section of the Stanislaus River at River Mile 40. ☑ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+2. RPWs that flow directly or indirectly into TNWs.
+Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally: Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet width (ft).
+Provide rationale indicating that tributary flow seasonally: Provide estimates for jurisdictional waters in the review area (check all that apply): Tributary waters: linear feet wide.
 Other non-wetland waters: acres.
-Identify type(s) of waters: .
-3. Non-RPWs 8 that flow directly or indirectly into TNWs.
+Identify type(s) of waters: 3.
+Non-RPWs 8 that flow directly or indirectly into TNWs.
 Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
 Data supporting this conclusion is provided at Section III.C.
-Provide estimates for jurisdictional waters within the review area (check all that apply): Tributary waters: linear feet width (ft).
+Provide estimates for jurisdictional waters within the review area (check all that apply): Tributary waters: linear feet, wide.
 Other non-wetland waters: acres.
-Identify type(s) of waters: .
+Identify type(s) of waters: 1 Wetlands directly shutting on DDW that flow directly on indirectly into TNWs